DUI & DWI Criminal Defense Attorneys Serving Delaware and Maryland

 Delaware First Offender DUI Program (FOP)

 If you are a Delaware resident and charged with your first DUI, you may be eligible to participate in the First Offender DUI program or FOP in lieu of trial.
 For example, this program will require you to: serve probation for one year, pay a $250 fee, submit to a drug and alcohol evaluation, attend DUI courses and/or a rehabilitation program, or install an interlock device on your car.
 However, this program may or may not be a good idea depending on the facts surrounding your case.
 If you have a valid legal defense, the FOP program may not be necessary.
-Furthermore, DUI attorney Andrew Whitehead can assess your case carefully to recommend the best strategy
+Furthermore, the DUI attorneys at Whitehead Law can assess your case carefully to recommend the best strategy

 How To Beat a DUI in Delaware